 Note: A Permanent Disability Parking Permit, issued by the Washington State Department of Licensing, also entitles you to the 50% disability discount on camping and moorage and waives the trailer dump, boat launch and day use entry fee.
 Simply show your license plate or issued wallet card along with matching ID directly to the park ranger.

 Free camping / moorage, campsite reservations through State Parks central reservations system, watercraft launching, trailer dump and day-use entry.
 Valid year-round.
 Offered to Washington state residents with a documented service-connected disability of at least 30%.
-Proof of identification will be required at check-in.
+Passholder must provide proof of identification when checking in.

 You may be required to provide one of the following to verify your status.

-Proof of Disabled Veteran Status: A disability award letter, certification from the Department of Veterans Affairs or military service; a separation certificate or similar document on official letterhead stationery from the certifying agency; or have the pass application signed by the Department of Veterans Affairs or military service.
+- Proof of disabled veteran status: A disability award letter, certification from the Department of Veterans Affairs or military service; a separation certificate or similar document on official letterhead stationery from the certifying agency.
 The document must clearly state the percentage of disability and that is service connected.

 How to Apply

 Print and complete the appropriate application from the section above.
 If you have trouble printing the application, you may pick one up at your nearest state park or regional Washington State Parks headquarters.
-To have an application mailed to you, please call (360) 902-8500, (360) 902-8844, or the Washington Telecommunication Relay Service at (800) 833-6388, or send an email.
+To have an application mailed to you, please call (360) 902-8500, (360) 902-8844, or the Washington Telecommunication Relay Service at (800) 833-6388, or send an email to the parks department.
 Completed applications should be delivered to:

 Washington State Parks